Active Recall and Retrieval Practice in Medical Education

 • If the course instructor does not offer digital learning platforms as a resource for the course, students can consider independent use of these resources to more easily implement spaced retrieval study methods.

-• Students lacking access to a digital platform can utilize flashcards according to the Leitner system, in which concepts that are known are sequenced through the deck less frequently than ones that are still being learned.
+• Students lacking access to a digital platform can use flashcards according to the Leitner system, in which concepts that are known are sequenced through the deck less frequently than ones that are still being learned.

-• Students should recognize that effortful study strategies like retrieval are underutilized and that more popular studying tactics like rereading and highlighting are passive and therefore limited in facilitating long-term knowledge acquisition.
+• Students should recognize that effortful study strategies like retrieval are underutilized, and that more popular studying tactics like rereading and highlighting are passive and therefore limited in facilitating long-term knowledge acquisition.

 Conclusion